paulpham157/cyberdesk/README.md

 ## License

-This project is licensed under the [LICENSE.md](apps/web/LICENSE.md) file in the `apps/web` directory.
+This project is licensed under the [Apache License 2.0](LICENSE) file in the root directory.